jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 And esthetic reference won’t work if a real reference might not replace the imaginary reference.
 But there was a reason why I created an imaginary reference anyway.
 For instance: when two object references on the same level, refer to the same object, they need to converge to an imaginary reference, or you won’t know what is the target object.
 Do the arguments against reusing a real reference weigh up to the clarity of reusing an real reference?
-I’d have to look that up in the article Automatic Containment.
+I’d might look that up in the article Automatic Containment.

 ### Other